syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Getting-Started.md

 {% endhighlight %}

+{% endtabs %}

-Then initialize the SfPivotGrid control inside the Grid by using the specified namespace and name the control as “PivotGrid1”.
+Then, initialize the SfPivotGrid control inside the grid by using the specified namespace and name the control as “PivotGrid1”.

+{% tabs %}

 {% highlight xaml %}